 Amritsari Aloo Kulcha is one of the most popular versions of kulchas made from the town of Amritsar, Punjabi.
 The old lanes and streets of Amritsar are famous for their bread and the different dishes sold there.
 One would obviously not miss out to enjoy this combination of stuffed Amritsari Kulche with Amritsari Chhole!

 I already have the Amritsari Aloo Kulcha on the blog and though this recipe I am going to share today is almost similar, I knew I had missed out on an important factor even if the recipe I followed had those instructions.
 The layers that form from the layering are done to the outer flour layer.

 Ever since I realized it, I have been wanting to recreate the same Aloo Kulcha recipe and felt this Mega BM would be the apt one to make it again.
 This time I read through several sources to see what the recipe says and the result was applying all that in the recipe for today.
 The stuffing is almost the same except for adding some more spices.

 I had planned it for a dinner and wanted to make sure I serve a proper Amritsari Chole with the side condiments as well.
 We loved the kulcha that turned out exactly as how it is supposed to be, crispy on the outer side and soft and spongy on the inner side.
 Kneading doesn't take much time, the layering and resting take the maximum time.

 My kids loved it so much and wanted me to repeat this soon.
 The chole and the chutneys on the side were so wonderful when paired with these buttery kulchas.

 Whats the difference between a Naan and a Kulcha?

-Well there is always this confusion on how a Naan differ from a Kulcha.
+Well, there is always this confusion on how a Naan differs from a Kulcha.
 I had read a lot about these and concluded people over years have been using these terms interchangeably and both are almost similar.